combiz/scFlowData/README.md

 ## Contents

-Raw data files are stored in inst/extdata: -
+Raw data files are stored in assets: -

 ### Folder Organization